lugu/qiloop/doc/SERVICE_TUTORIAL.md

 Now we can start the timestamp service with:

         $ go run ./examples/clock/cmd/service/main.go
-	2019/07/15 23:00:20 Service Timestamp registered
+	2019/07/15 23:00:20 Timestamp service running...

-Let see if the timestamp service is advertized by the service directory using `qiloop info`:
+Let double check if the timestamp service is registered to the service directory using `qiloop info`:

 	$ qiloop info
 	[